-The professional services, deliverables and materials under this Agreement shall comply with all applicable Federal and Guam laws and regulations.
+The PFS Community Partner shall comply with all applicable Federal and Guam laws and regulations.
 The PFS Community Partner shall maintain all licenses and permits during all times pertinent to this Agreement.
 The PFS Community Partner is responsible for payment of all taxes under this Agreement.
 In the event the contract sets forth key personnel positions of stated experiences and training, the PFS Community Partner agrees to maintain those individuals and or positions at all times pertinent to the contract.